Percent of Offenses Cleared by Arrest or Exceptional Means

 - Robbery and aggravated assault (weapon used)

-- Burglary (forcible entry, attempted forcible entry, and unlawful entry)
+- Burglary (forcible entry, unlawful entry, and attempted forcible entry)

 - Motor vehicle theft (vehicle type)